spgreen/eduroam-freeradius-docker/README.md

 ####Running:

-7) Run restart_eduroamFreeRADIUS.sh:
+5) Run restart_eduroamFreeRADIUS.sh:

 		># ./restart_eduroamFreeRADIUS.sh

-8)  You will get two errors if this is your first time starting since the freeradius-eduroam container will not exist.
-You will receive a similar hexadecimal output if the container has started correctly
+6)  You will receive two errors if this is your first time starting the container as the freeradius-eduroam container currently does not exist.
+A hexadecimal output will be displayed if the container has started correctly

 		> 14c1813807d1de325de56987a8765b61f8b9e94422748349ab48aaab9976ef79